micah-r-hysong/PRS_SDoH_analysis/README.md

 Calculate PsRS weights and calculate PsRS in your cohort using the AoU weights.
 Code is "elastic_net_models_generate_PsRS.ipynb" in the PsRS folder.
 Output to share is PsRS weights files.

 ### Step 8
+Joint model indidual-level PsRS and PRS.
+Export csv with AUC and DeLong's statisitcs.
+Export plots.
+Code is "joint_modeling_AUC."
+Will need to be ran twice - once with AoU trained PsRS weights and again with internally trained PsRS weights.
+Code includes sensitivity analysis additionally adjusting for genetic PCs.